 In the scene by the swimming pool where Alan Ruck's character Cameron finally snaps out of his catatonic state and embraces the situation, Matthew Broderick throwing Mia Sara into pool after pushing Cameron in was unscripted.
 Her screams of surprise were genuine and the playful nature of the moment convinced John Hughes to include the shot in the final cut if the film.

 Cameron wears Gordie Howe's Red Wing jersey #9, which is also the number of days Ferris has already skipped school.

-Apparently it is just not Ferris and his pals that skip school.
+Apparently, it is just not Ferris and his pals that skip school.
 Two girls who look the same age as Ferris are seen playing an arcade game at a restaurant.
-If you look carefully during the baseball match a blonde haired boy who looks no more than 8 years old is behind Ferris and his pals.
+If you look carefully during the baseball match, a blonde haired boy who looks no more than eight-years-old is behind Ferris and his pals.

 There are two region-specific items of clothing in the film.
 The Detroit Red Wings jersey, and a letter jacket.
 The letter jacket is from a school in suburban Detroit, Birmingham Groves High School.